hummat/sdfstudio/PBR_BRDF_INTEGRATION.md

 Expected outputs (v2 cpu/gpu):
 - `mesh.glb`, `mesh.obj`, `mesh.mtl`
 - `basecolor.png` (and `texture.png` alias for OBJ wiring)
+- `basecolor_linear.npy` (linearized from basecolor; useful as a starting point for fitting; still clipped if the field clipped)
 - `normal.png` (tangent-space normal map; used by GLB when available)
 - `roughness.png`, `orm.png` (if roughness is available)
 - `rgb.png`, `specular.png`, `tint.png` (if available)